SimBoex/ml-toy-projects/Modelling_images/Aerial-imagery-semantic-segmentation/README.md

 ## Notes:
 - Model performance can be improved by enhancing convergence between training and validation losses:

-   2. Apply batch norm to improve the convergence;
+   2. Apply batch norm to improve the stability of the model;
    3. Adding a learning rate scheduler to further improve convergence.
    3. Conducting a more in-depth grid search for hyperparameters.